Catholic Church in China: Ming dynasty (1368–1644)

+Beginning in the 1450s, Catholic missions were administered through patronage rights (jus patronatus).
+Following the Treaty of Tordesillas in 1494, Pope Julius II granted Asia to Portugal's patronage (padroado).
+Portugal therefore obtained administrative authority over Catholic missions in China, including (1) the ability to appoint bishops and missionaries and build churches and (2) the responsibility to fund and protect missions.
+Portugal became engaged in a series of geopolitical struggles, including its incorporation into the Hapsburg Spain and its wars.
+Portugal was unable to effectively implement its patronage in east Asia.

+The Propaganda Fide asserted the law of commissions (jus commisionis).
+The Propaganda Fide thus had the right to appoint apostolic vicars to function as the bishops of dioceses not yet established.
+Because of the simultaneous existence of the Propaganda Fide's rights and the patronage system, parts of China had church officials appointed under each power structure.

+From Macau, Catholic missionaries arrived in Ming China in 1583.
+They were subject to accusations of espionage and witchcraft.

 The permanent mission was established in 1601 by the efforts of the Jesuit Matteo Ricci.
 His whole approach was quite subtle, interesting the Wanli Emperor and the Ming Chinese authorities in aspects of western technology and learning as a point of opening.
 He also made attempts to reconcile Christianity with the Classic Confucian texts, though he was hostile, along with the other members of the Society of Jesus, to Taoism and Buddhism.
 Ricci's approach to missionary work respected Chinese culture, deeming certain Confucian and folk practices to be civil rather than religious in nature and therefore not inconsistent with Catholic practice.

 Ricci died in 1610 but the Jesuit mission went on to become an important part of the Imperial civil service right into the 18th century.
 In 1644 a German Jesuit, Adam Schall von Bell, was appointed Director of the Board of Astronomy by the new Qing dynasty.
 Jesuits were also given posts as mechanics, musicians, painters, instrument makers, and in other areas that required technical expertise.
 Likewise, the development of Catholic Christianity in China originated an interesting process of cultural and artistic hybridization during early globalization and up to the present.
 An example of this is the Christian works of art made in the cloisonné technique.

 Within 60 years after Ricci's death, the number of Catholics in China had grown to 300,000.

+During this period, European countries competed for Catholic influence in China and the religion did not expand far into China.
+During the late Ming and early Qing era, Chinese Catholics began developing their own institutions without major foreign interference.